Chatsworth61/uppertonic/content/services/index.md

 ## WORKING WITH ME

-**I mainly work with clients online to deliver therapy sessions, based in Waterlooville and in the Portsmouth area in suitable clinic rooms when face-to-face.**
+**I mainly provide online therapy sessions for clients via Zoom and find this works well.
+I’m based in Waterlooville and can arrange to see clients face-to-face at local clinic rooms in the Portsmouth area.**

 Using a range of talking therapy techniques to suit my clients, I explain the rationale for each technique in a teaching style so that clients can practise themselves between and beyond therapy sessions, including self-hypnosis.